cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_only_way_around_is_through.md

 ---
 tags: ['TODO']
-title: 'The Only Way Around Is Through'
+title: "The Only Way Around Is Through"
 date: 2023-10-02
 ---